 Use Checkout on Instagram

-What more would a potential customer like than have an end-to-end shopping experience on Instagram without leaving the app?
+What more would a potential customer like than to have an end-to-end shopping experience on Instagram without leaving the app?
 As a business owner, Instagram’s shopping feature lets you tag products in your posts.
 When users click on the tag, they are redirected to your brand’s shop, where they can browse through more of your products.
-They can select the products they want to buy, make payments and check out from Instagram itself.
+They can select the products they want to buy, make payments, and check out from Instagram itself.

 However, this feature is available only in the USA on a closed beta for business.